Best Value

 Some inline water filter cartridges need changing every six months, while others can go up to three years without needing a change.
 And some manufacturers even quote five.

-If you’re not sure how often your inline water filter needs replacing then ask the retailer.
-They’ll be able to give you advice based on their experience and from customer feedback.
+If you’re not sure how often your inline water filter needs replacing, then ask the retailer.
+They’ll be able to give you advice based on their experience and customer feedback.

 If your water source is particularly bad quality, you may find your water filter needs replacing much sooner than the manufacturer’s recommendation.